ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

 # aws deploy
+#### description :
-### description : I do not plan on maintaining this playbook for general usage, but assuming you know your way around AWS, I made as easy as possible to use it.
-My goal is not to focus on the aws deployment but rather, keep my time for the chat server and it's features... that being said, feel free to use it.
+I do not plan on maintaining this playbook for general usage, but assuming you know your way around AWS, I made as easy as possible to use it.
+My goal is not to focus on the aws deployment but rather, keep my time for the chat server and the features... that being said, feel free to use it.
 #### requirements :
 - having ansible installed
 - having an aws account